pylenin/purple-blue/content/posts/10-benefits-of-switching-to-python-3.md

 ---
-title: "Haven't switched to Python 3?
-10 benefits you are missing out"
+title: "10 benefits of using Python 3 over 2 "
 description: "This article provides an overview of the benefits of switching from Python 2 to Python 3.
 The various advantages have been explained with practical examples for your better understanding."
 date: 2019-06-11T20:29:28+02:00
 draft: false